zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 This rarely happens, but sometimes clang becomes more strict and no longer accepts code that it previously did.
-The standard procedure for a new warning may apply, but it's more likely that the upstream Clang change should be reverted, if the C++ code in question in Chromium looks valid.
+The standard procedure for a new warning may apply, but it's more likely that the upstream Clang change should be reverted, if the C++ code in question in Monyhar looks valid.

 ## Miscompile